micmejia/bible-dump/NKJV/Judges/Judg 4.md

 So Sisera gathered together all his chariots, nine hundred chariots of iron, and all the people who _were_ with him, from Harosheth Hagoyim to the River Kishon.

 ###### 14
-Then Deborah said to Barak, [^d]"Up!
+Then Deborah said to Barak, "Up!
 For this _is_ the day in which the Lord has delivered Sisera into your hand.
 Has not the Lord gone out before you?"
 So Barak went down from Mount Tabor with ten thousand men following him.

 ###### 15
 And the Lord routed Sisera and all _his_ chariots and all _his_ army with the edge of the sword before Barak; and Sisera alighted from _his_ chariot and fled away on foot.